You want smart political talk without the meltdowns?

 All right.

-His name is Bosberg.
+His name is Bozberg.

-This is the deportation judge, but what we're watching and witnessing are liberals trying to go to use a tactic called court shopping or judge shopping.
+But what we're watching and witnessing are liberals trying to go to use a tactic called court shopping or judge shopping.

-They go to these liberal activist judges and they get a ruling, they get an injunction, and what they can't get done electorally at the ballot box, what they can't get done legislatively in Congress, then they use the courts for.
+And what they can't get done electorally at the ballot box, what they can't get done legislatively in Congress, then they use the courts for.

-This is what they have historically done, and now they're using it as a new weapon of lawfare, a new a new venue of lawfare, in my view.
+And now they're using it as a new weapon of lawfare, a new venue of lawfare, in my view.

-But hopefully we can get that bill passed next week on the House floor, move it to the Senate, hopefully get it to the President's desk.
+But hopefully we can get that bill passed next week on the House floor, move it to the Senate, hopefully get it to the president's desk.

-Now we're learning more thanks to our friends at JustTheNews.com and editor-in-chief and investigative reporter John Solomon, who is now reporting that months before he blocked the president's deportations of these illegal alien gang members.
+Now we're learning more thanks to our friends at justthenews.com and editor-in-chief and investigative reporter John Solomon, who is now reporting that months before he blocked the president's deportations of these illegal alien gang members.

-Uh this judge attended a privately funded legal conference in Idaho that featured sponsors and speakers who have expressed clear anti-Trump uh sentiments, particularly on immigration, and a theme that echoed the Democratic Party's 2024 stated mission of quote saving democracy, and he was one of nine Democratic appointed judges uh to attend this conference in Sun Valley, where two of the four sessions were titled The Role of Judges in Democracy in the State of Democracy.
+This judge attended a privately funded legal conference in Idaho that featured sponsors and speakers who have expressed clear anti-Trump sentiments, particularly on immigration and a theme that echoed the Democratic Party's 2024 stated mission of, quote, saving democracy.

 How are you?

-I am well, good to be with you, Sean.
+Good to be with you, Sean.

 All right, let's get into it.